Bean, Miller lift Utah St. over Air Force 83-48

-COLORADO SPRINGS, Colo.
+AIR FORCE ACADEMY, Colo.
 (AP) — Justin Bean had 15 points to lead five Utah State players in double figures as the Aggies easily beat Air Force 83-48 on Thursday.

 Brock Miller added 14 points for the Aggies (6-3, 3-0 Mountain West Conference).
 Marco Anthony chipped in 12 with six assists and, Steven Ashworth and Neemias Queta scored 10 apiece.
 Anthony also had six assists.